yasirkula/UnityIngameDebugConsole/.github/README.md

 - **ConsoleMethod Attribute** *(not supported on UWP platform)*

 Simply add **IngameDebugConsole.ConsoleMethod** attribute to your functions.
 These functions must be *public static* and must reside in a *public* class.
-These constraints do not apply to the other two methods.
+These constraints do not apply to the other 3 methods.

 ```csharp
 using UnityEngine;